Article in Mobile App Development category.

 How Will You Pay With Your Smartphone in the Future?

 The question is, who will win out?
 Several companies have launched mobile wallet products which have flopped, and no company has emerged as a clear leader yet.
-Things may change come the iOS11 update.
+Things may change come the next iOS updates.
 Apple Pay, which is already available at more than 50% of retailers in the US, will be coming to messages as a peer-to-peer payment option.
 We may not need anything more than the basic iPhone to make almost all of our transactions.
 Will Apple completely take over the mobile wallet revolution?